-Join Camana Bay and Slow Food South Sound for a celebration of Cayman’s home-grown food scene featuring the UK’s most acclaimed female chef, Clare Smyth, MBE.
+Join Camana Bay and Slow Food South Sound for a celebration of Cayman’s home-grown food scene featuring Caymanian chef and winner of UK Young Chef of the Year 2017, Jack Barwick.

 Farm-to-Table Tasting Market

 Locally minded chefs from restaurants across Cayman will partner with local growers to transform ingredients straight from their farms into deliciously fresh dishes.
 Guests will be able to watch the chefs at work and taste their flavourful creations, then shop for seasonal fruits and vegetables to cook with at home.

 Collect your tasting passport at the welcome booth for CI$10 and enjoy a tasting from each stall to complete the passport.
 Once completed, enter your passport in a draw to win a CI$100 Camana Bay Gift Card!

 Be sure to visit the Cayman Food Revolution booth to learn more about the Seed2Plate after-school programme and donate to this worthy cause using the donation boxes at each food stall when you receive your stamp!

 Enjoy tastes from participating Grand Cayman and Camana Bay restaurants.

 Chef Jack Barwick is a Caymanian born and raised chef who, last year, won the UK’s Young Chef of the Year Award, sponsored by M & Bookatable by Michelin.
 As part of his prize, Jack took over M Victoria St. restaurant in London, England, for five nights in August 2017.
 During his takeover, he prepared dishes highlighting his Caymanian upbringing, including ingredients such as banana, Scotch bonnet and a dessert that showcased his Caymanian-British heritage: a banana and clotted cream ice cream indulgence.